chasemira/SFU-HUB/README.md

 ## REQUIREMENTS
 ### Calendar:
 - Display events: a basic monthly calendar view with events from SFU and student clubs
-- Event details: when the user clicks on an event, display more info (name, date, time, location, etc)
-- Basic filtering: A filter option for the clubs that saves to cookies or local storage
 - Responsive design: ensure the calendar works across devices (phone, desktop, tablet)

 ### Dining page
--List dining options: display a list of all on-campus dining locations (cafes, restaurants, food trucks) -Basic info: each dining option should include essential details like name, type of food (vegan, fast food, nut-free, etc, price range) and location on campus
+- List dining options: display a list of all on-campus dining locations (cafes, restaurants, food trucks)
+- Basic info: each dining option should include essential details like name, hours of operation, menu link and location on campus
--Reviews: show simple ratings or reviews (can be static for iteration 1, real user reviews can be implemented later)
+- Reviews: show simple ratings or reviews (can be static for iteration 1, real user reviews can be implemented later)
--Filtering: basic filter by food type (vegetarian, fast food, coffee shops, price range) -Sort by name, sort by food category, sort by location (near WMC, near university)
+- Sort by location (near WMC, near university)

 ### Resources page:

--Categories of resources, with a selector option and all on one page both -Links to resources: each resource has a clickable link directing users to the appropriate website or contact info -Search/filter: a simple search bar or filter that allows users to find resources by categories (health, academics, mental health, safety, etc)
+- Categories of resources, with a selector option and all on one page both
+- Links to resources: each resource has a clickable link directing users to the appropriate website or contact info
+- Search/filter: a simple search bar or filter that allows users to find resources by categories (health, academics, mental health, safety, etc)

 ## USAGE